• Skip to primary navigation

 Tips for making perfect vanilla pudding chocolate chip cookies

-• Don’t over mix your cookie dough.
+• Don’t over mix.
 As soon as the flour mixture is mixed, stop.
 Otherwise you will end up with tough cookies.

-• After you let your cookies chill, if they are too tough to handle, just leave them in room temperature for a few minutes before you start to scoop them onto your cookie sheet.
-You can use a medium ice cream scoop or just a tablespoon.
+• Scoop.
+After you let your cookies chill, if they are too tough to handle, just leave them in room temperature for a few minutes before you start to scoop them onto your cookie sheet.
+You can use a medium cookie scoop or just a tablespoon for smaller cookies.

 More of my favorite chocolate chip cookie recipes: